Hydrarchy: Converting to piracy

 By the end of the War of Spanish succession, "as working conditions in the merchant industry rapidly deteriorated, seamen turned to the black flag by the thousands."
 John Jessup detailed the "jovial life among the pirates" that was perceived and experienced as "better than working at the big slave-trading fort of Cape Coast castle."Many pirates made it a point to distinguish the functionality of their ships in stark contrast to the capital merchant counterparts as well as the Crown and Royal Navy.
 Two of the main facets being: one, their acquired loot from their acts of piracy were divided equally among the crew and two, the limited power of the ship captain.
 For the most part, pirate vessels were much more conscious about rigid class levels.
 Nevertheless, pirate vessels made it a common practice to place captured merchant captain at the mercy or justice of his crew; the crew of captured merchant ships were often offered a place within the pirate hydrarchy.
 Linebaugh and Rediker describe this established self-government uniquely:“the pirate ship was democratic in an undemocratic age…egalitarian in a hierarchical age."
 The changed and or flipped nature of the maritime society's power dynamics defined it as "the maritime world turned upside down."

 Before attempts to exterminate society of pirates, there are some indications that the British empire sought to use pirates as a resource.
-England during the late sixteenth and early seventeenth centuries may have found a useful nature to piracy as an added offensive player to attack it's longstanding powerful rival, the Spanish empire.
+England during the late sixteenth and early seventeenth centuries may have found a useful nature to piracy as an added offensive player to attack its longstanding powerful rival, the Spanish empire.
 According to Taylor, Queen Elizabeth I and proceeding colonial governors "protected and invested in pirate enterprises" temporarily; because of their need for larger coverage of "naval protection than the official navy could provide."
 This gave to rise to the development of privateers, individuals who were "licensed to plunder the enemy in wartime."